Mueller Water Products (NYSE:MWA) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Mueller Water Products (NYSE:MWA) from a hold rating to a buy rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
-The firm currently has $17.00 target price on the industrial products company’s stock.
+Mueller Water Products (NYSE:MWA) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Tuesday, Zacks.com reports.
+The brokerage presently has a $16.00 target price on the industrial products company’s stock.
+Zacks Investment Research‘s target price would indicate a potential upside of 11.97% from the stock’s current price.

 According to Zacks, “Mueller Water Products, Inc. manufactures and markets products and services that are used in the transmission and distribution of safe, clean drinking water and in water treatment facilities.
 Their broad product portfolio includes engineered valves, fire hydrants, pipe fittings, water meters and ductile iron pipe, which are used by municipalities, as well as the residential and non-residential construction industries. “